hdf1996/querifier/README.md

 ## Custom methods

-In case you arrive to a case where you need a filter different than the default ones, you can do something like this:
+If you reach to a case where you need a filter to be different than the default ones, you can do something like this:

 ```ruby
 class BookQuery